watworks/watworks-ops/README.md

 Depends on adding "./" to the system path which is done by **sourcing** the _makepath_ file

 Assumes you have AWS credentials stored in _~/.aws_ and are mapped to _/root/.aws_ in an container running _awscli_

+Assumes you have a container that will run _awscli_